GuilhmRodrigues/GuilhmRodrigues/README.md

 💻 Today I still study Python and more other skills like Front-End (HTML-CSS-JavaScript), Databases (MySQL and Mongo DB).
 😄 I like this technology world.
 ⚡ I practice extreme sports like rappelling, mountaineering, canoeing, everything that relates to nature.

+   "It's hard to fail, but the worst part is never trying to succeed." - Edward Snowden

    ##